staind825/qa-todo-assessment/README.md

 #### Discuss how you would ensure the testing strategy aligns with agile development practices.

 ### 2. Update/Create Playwright tests
-We've created a handful of tests in Playwright, but they could use your help.
-Can you help improve these existing tests, and write a new one?
-You can find these tests in the tests folder.
+We've created two example tests in Playwright, but they could use your help.
+Can you help improve these existing tests, and write new ones from your test plan?
+You can find these existing tests in the tests folder of this repo.

+Don't feel like you need to make every single test in your test plan, but we do want to see a good example of your coding.
+Start by making 6 tests, and then if you are out of time you can make comments of other tests you would have made.

+We also want to see an example of your API testing so we added 3 tests in there using the SWAPI API.
+More info is in the comments of the todo-CRUD.spec.ts folder of the SWAPI API and what tests we want to see.

 To run Playwright you might need to install Playwright While in your project directory navigate to the tests folder and run `npx playwright install`